North Georgia Rivers

 Why is late October–November the trophy window?

-- Pre-spawn aggression — browns that sulked in deep runs all summer come out to hunt.
+- Pre-spawn aggression — browns that hid all summer come out to feed before the spawn.

-- Streamer season — articulated patterns and Woolly Buggers move the biggest fish; see best flies for the Soque.
+- Streamer season — articulated patterns, sculpins, and Woolly Buggers in olive, brown, and black move the biggest fish.

 - The year's biggest fish — the largest browns are caught late October through mid-November.

-- Cooler, comfortable days — prime conditions on the water.
+- Cooler, comfortable days — prime conditions on the water for the angler, too.

 How does the Soque fish in winter and summer?

-The off-peak seasons still produce on this year-round private water:
+The off-peak seasons still produce on this year-round private water, and each has a real upside:

 |---|---|---|